 Another thing that you may discover is that many offices have cliques.
 One group likes to party on Friday nights after work, and they provide tons of material for the next week's water cooler gossip sessions.
 Another group is quiet, and the mystery that surrounds them leads others to chatter with "what ifs" and speculate what they think may be going on.
 Or another person is having trouble at home, and people come up with all sorts of things that might be happening.
 Before you know it, the discussion is out of control, and the gossip mill is running full throttle.

 Whether you are in school or you graduated decades ago, you probably remember how quickly rumors can spread through a school.
-While one person may be known for cheating on an exam because she was always a C student but made an A or someone partied a little too much the weekend before.
+People may assume someone cheated on an exam because she was always a C student but made an A. Perhaps someone partied a little too much the weekend before and might have done something that provides hours of conversation.
 Whether the rumor is true or false, once it starts spreading, it's like a freight train that is difficult to stop.
 It may start out with jeers and jokes, but gossip at school can ruin reputations.

 Etiquette of Dealing with Gossip